DiviSasiSai/Eduplus_Mobile_App/README.md

-# Eduplus: A Intelligent Telegram Assistant For Student Updates And Remainders 🧠📚💻
+# Eduplus: Intelligent Telegram Assistant For Student Updates And Remainders 🧠📚💻

 Eduplus is a comprehensive educational chat application designed to facilitate seamless communication between students, teachers, and administrators.
 Built using Flutter, this cross-platform application provides a user-friendly interface, real-time messaging, and integration with Firebase Cloud Messaging (FCM) for push notifications. 📱